 How to get there:

 - By bus: Head to the main bus station (Vilnius Station) in Gelezinkelio street or Sodu Street and take the bus at platform 6, 7, 8, 28, 29.
 There are buses that run every 10-20 minutes.
 The fare is about €2 for one-way.
-Once you get in Trakai town, you will need to walk for about 1.8 kilometres.
+Once you get to Trakai town, you will need to walk for about 1.8 kilometres.
 There should be enough sign for you to follow or simply ask any locals or follow the tourists.

 BEST RESTAURANTS IN VILNIUS – WHAT TO EAT IN VILNIUS

 Experience the city through taste!
 Mary is not much of a fan of Lithuanian food although she admits they have the best Kebab and the cheapest (for its serving size) one.